Growing Cabbage Roses in my Cottage Garden

 dried rose petals

 Cabbage Roses, like many other Old Garden Roses, are extremely fragrant.
 The downside of this rose is its many thorns.
-Additionally, the rose blooms only lasts a day or two when they do open.
-However, this quality also makes them the perfect roses for using in the kitchen or home.
-Dry their petals to use in the kitchen for teas or edible decor, make infusions or syrups with fresh petals.
+Additionally, the rose blooms only last a day or two when they do open.
+However, this quality also makes them the perfect roses for using in the kitchen or at home.
+Dry their petals to use in the kitchen for teas or edible decor, or make infusions or syrups with fresh petals.
 You can also use dried rose petals for sachets.
 I dry petals spread out on a paper towel.
 It only takes a few days.

-When inhaling the rich fragrance of an old garden rose my mind travels back to a simpler time.
+When inhaling the rich fragrance of an old garden rose, my mind travels back to a simpler time.
 Visions of homemade rosewater strewn with petals come to mind.
 Or perhaps I think of Victorian women filling small baskets with the pink petals to make sachets.
 Perhaps I shall get out my small basket and collect roses to make potpourri….

 *No monies received from affiliates.
 All opinions are my own.